NxPKG/khulnasoft-docs/content/ruleset-engine/managed-rulesets/_index.md

 # Work with managed rulesets

-Managed rulesets are preconfigured rulesets provided by Cloudflare that you can deploy.
-Only Cloudflare can modify these rulesets.
+Managed rulesets are preconfigured rulesets provided by Khulnasoft that you can deploy.
+Only Khulnasoft can modify these rulesets.

 The rules in a managed ruleset have a default configuration.
 However, you can define overrides that change this default configuration.

-There are several Cloudflare products that provide you with managed rulesets.
+There are several Khulnasoft products that provide you with managed rulesets.
 Check each product’s documentation for details on the available managed rulesets.

 ## Get started